spine-examples/Hello-ProtoData/README.md

 The negative test-cases are implemented in a specific way.

-Such tests configure and run the build of the test project in a separate Gradle process because any negative case raises the appropriate error and fails the build.
+Such tests configure and run the build of a test project in a separate Gradle process because every negative case raises the appropriate error and fails the build.

-The negative test-case is accepted when the specific error message is found in the stderr stream of the failed build process.
+A negative test-case is accepted when the specific error message is found in the stderr stream of the failed build process.

+See the `integration-tests` subproject for details.